elabore-coop/archijeux-addons/archijeux_pos_customs/README.rst

 - add partner fields and add them to the customer form in POS
 - make required some fields in customer form in POS
+- add mumber of visitor in Close PopUp

 Installation
 ============